 - 1. Funding exclusively for research and development costs. - 2.
 Funding for the bailout of distressed applicants. - 3.
-Training activities that are not demand-led and that do not result in a job placement or retention.
+Training activities that are not demand-led and that do not result in a job placement.
 There must be a conversion from training to placement. - 4.
-Initiatives with large capital investment but minimal short to medium term job-creation. - 5.
-Funding of initiatives that will not deliver on their intended performance outcomes within two years of implementation (e.g., new forestry and orchard development). - 6.
-On-lending projects that do not adequately demonstrate that they have a finance-ready pipeline of projects to support and who do not demonstrate what technical, business development or market access support they provide to their borrowers. - 7.
-Projects receiving support for the same initiative which may lead to double counting of jobs or other social impact indicators or double-dipping into public funds. - 8.
-Projects with commercial application that is overly dependent on grant funding. - 9.
-Funding for loan refinancing.
+Initiatives with large capital investment but minimal short to medium-term job-creation potential. - 5.
+Funding of initiatives that will not deliver on their intended performance outcomes within three years of implementation (e.g., new forestry and orchard development). - 6.
+On-lending projects that do not adequately demonstrate that they have a finance-ready pipeline of projects to support. - 7.
+Projects receiving support for the same initiative from other public programmes, which may lead to double counting of jobs or other social impact indicators or double-dipping into public funds; or - 8.
+Projects with commercial application that are overly dependent on grant funding.